2a) What is the Group’s mission?

 It is to see if the concept of a predator free Rakiura is possible, building on the previous experience of clearing predators from the subantarctic islands and introducing the additional dimension of incorporating within the project the village of Oban and the economic activity associated with Stewart Island/Rakiura.

 The establishment group – DOC and Morgan Foundation – recognised a wide number of stakeholders would need to assemble in order to explore the feasibility of such a project.
 Membership of the group to steer the evaluation project through to a proposal was by invitation, ensuring that the necessary access to expertise would be available and relevant sector interest would be informed and consulted during the evaluation process.
-The Governance Group membership is here.
+The Leadership Group membership is here.

 2c) How representative is the Group?